Knowledge base

 - Check and complete the missing information by scrolling down if necessary.

-- Understand and go through the various Microsoft information windows:
+- Understand and go through the different Microsoft information windows:

 Recommended settings